October 2018 Agenda—Clinton Township, Michigan

 2. Here’s mine!
 I used free images from pics4learning, but PhotoPin has some great free pics too.
 Just don’t use the sponsored ones.

-3. When you finish, copy the web address, paste it into a google doc as a hyperlink, and drop it into your personal folder housed in the Tec21 folder I shared with you.
+3. When you finish, copy the web address, paste it into a google doc as a hyperlink, and share it to me at firstname.lastname@example.org.

 Announcements & Review

 1. Upcoming events: